-Britax Emblem was originally introduced as part of what was called the Essentials line from Britax, along with the Britax Allegiance, as a more economically priced options.
-And, we consider the Emblem to deliver on that promise with excellent crash test performance and a more affordable price tag than Britax's most expensive seats.
-In fact, the Emblem and Allegiance performed so well in our testing that we don't see why people should pay more for the higher-end seats (which actually performed worse in our crash testing).
-The Emblem is a nice seat with more padding and softer fabric than the Allegiance.
+The Britax Emblem was originally introduced as an economical option Britax called the Essentials line from Britax.
+And, we feel the Emblem delivers on that promise with excellent crash test performance and an affordable price tag.
+In fact, the Emblem performed so well in our tests that we don't think you need to pay more for a higher-end seat.
+The Emblem is a nice seat with adequate padding and soft fabric.
 It has push-button style LATCH connectors and a non-rethread harness system that works well.
 This seat is easier to install using LATCH over the vehicle belt, but neither method is complicated.
-It earned the highest score for ease of use, and the crash test results are just below the best indicating it provides an additional margin of protection over the average seat.
-Because of the increased difficulty with installation, this may not be the best choice for families worried about installation.
-However, given the impressive performance all around and crash test results, we think it is an excellent all-around seat with a very reasonable price tag.
+It earned the highest score for ease of use, and the crash test results indicate that it provides an additional margin of protection over the average seat.
+Because this option is slightly more difficult to install with the vehicle belt it may not be the first choice for families worried about the installation.
+However, given its overall impressive performance and great crash test results, we think it is an excellent all-around seat that fits most budgets.

 Britax Emblem Review

-Pros: Price, better crash test results, easy to use, lighter
+Pros: Great crash test results, easy to use, attractive price, lighter

 Cons: Harder to install using the vehicle belt